codemonkey1101/ucb-mlai-capstone/README.md

 Note: this correlation matrix was generated using ('pearson') standard correlation coefficients for measuring linear relationships

 ### Target classes (categorical)
-MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv)
+- MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv)

+Note: the class target feature is imbalanced with regards to fewer teams making it to the playoffs vs teams that did not.

 ### Input Features
 This is comprised of the dat the will eventually be used to either manipulate the final data sets and/or train the models being evaluated.